 8. Rana Kumbha Palace

-Now this place is another spooky chapter, considered as one of the most haunted places in Rajasthan.
+Now this place is another spooky chapter, considered as one of the most haunted places in Jaipur as well as Rajasthan.
 Famous for its deadly secret chambers and dark passages. the chilling screams of females.
 Back in those days, it is said that when the Sultan of Delhi, Alauddin Khilji ambushed the palace of Chhitorgarh, Maharani Padmini performed the Jauhar (self-immolation) along with 700 female followers.
 Known as Jauhar, the act of self-immolation, the women would do anything to protect their honour in times of distress.
 Since then, people have seen unexplainable incidents in the vicinity of the palace and have even heard the cries of women urging them to save their empire from getting destroyed.
 A few years back, a group of friends who stayed at the palace for a night to observe any paranormal activities happened to hear a woman cry for help as they were walking in the palace.
 As one of the friends turned behind, he saw a lady dressed as a queen would do in that era with half of her face burnt, only to disappear in a few seconds.
 Scared much?

 While the howling winds might give you chills, these spooky stories are the real shockers and are a promising adventure if you are on a lookout.
 Now that you have a compiled list of the most haunted places in Jaipur, you can plan on visiting each one of them.
 These ghost tales are something that is passed on from generations.
 Whether they are true entirely or merely have a few elements of truth, we can't say.
 However, one thing is for sure that they all are all historical gems and certainly deserve a tour even if you do not believe in evil spirits, witches and such.
 Perhaps visiting these places might give you a better insight into these narrations and you can also share those experiences with friends and family.